Why don’t I see my registered trademark in the search results when I sign up to monitor my mark?

 24 October, 2018

-There are a few reasons why you may not see your trademark in the results list.
+There are a few reasons that you may not see your trademark in the results list.
 The most common ones are:

 Check that you’ve entered your trademark name correctly.